madprops/videosub/README.md

 Send it a video path and a path of a text file with some lines.

-A third argument can be provided (start seconds, 0 to start at the beginning).
+--start can be provided (start seconds, 0 to start at the beginning).

 Else it uses a random start location.

-A fourth argument with the duration can be provided.
+--duration can be provided.

 Else it lasts till the end of the subtitles, looping if necessary.